 Being able to reproduce the problem is the secret to success.
 If the conditions that caused the bug to occur can be repeated, you can get a clear idea of the measures taken to correct the bug.
 To find out more, you’ll have to work with the person or individuals who mentioned it.

 Things keep changing in the programming world, but few languages are just the same as before and are in use by programmers for very long.
 Anyone who is always trying to learn the basics, keeping up with the latest updates, the newest technology, and the latest trends can all be intolerable.
 However, if you are an involved member of a culture, it’s much simpler.

 New programmers also struggle during the day to stay effective.
 If you’re working on something complicated, you can’t just pump out a never-ending stream of code.
-And you might end up making significantly more mistakes if you’re not focused, which would then increase your workload when debugging.
+And you might end up making extra coding mistakes if you’re not focused, which would then increase your workload when debugging.